Navprayas-A-group-of-Innovative-thought/Navprayas-Backend/authInstructions.md

 * This password in the database is now updated with the newPassword(hashed) and resetPasswordLink is again made empty.
 * If there's any error in updating the password, an error with status code of 400 will be sent to frontend.

+## 6. Protected Routes

+* All the form routes(GET and POST) have been made protected with a middleware.
+* When the user logs in, the generated token is passed in the header by the frontend.
+The backend verifies the token with the one stored in the database.
+    * If the user is verified, he/she can fill any form.
+    * If the user is not verified, an error of status code 401 is passed to the frontend with a message of Unauthorised User.
+The frontend can render a page asking the user to login or signup.

 ## Validations (using express-validator)